nataliyasoyko/toDoList/README.md

 - BEM

 ## Project status
-The project was created on the beginning of my adventure with Front End Development as a homework of the Youcode course.
+The project was created on the beginning of my adventure with Front End Development as a homework of the YouCode course.
 It will be evolved along with my skills.